Jlujanpf/Google_DataAnalytics_Capstone_CaseSudy_1/README.md

 Got rid of labels for visual purposes

-Combined Figma and Tableau (used dashboard created in Figma as the background for my Tableau Dashboard) to create a final prototype (Figure 2 below)
+Combined Figma and Tableau (used dashboard created in Figma as the background for my Tableau Dashboard) to create a final prototype

 Made minor edits to design elements and created final dashboard Adding horizontal grid lines to a few of the charts